-The Library offers over 180 e-book and text collections in specific subject areas.
-Most of these e-books are also available through OskiCat and Melvyl.
-You can limit your search in OskiCat to "Available online," and in Melvyl to "Online resources."
+The Library offers over hundreds of e-book and text collections in specific subject areas.
+Most of these e-books are also available through UC Library Search.
+You can limit your search to "Available online."

 Provides full-text and full-page-image access to titles in most humanities disciplines and in area studies.
 The books included have been recommended by scholars as significant contributions to their respective fields.
 Offered by the American Council of Learned Societies (ACLS) in collaboration with ten learned societies and nearly 80 contributing publishers.

 A database of more than 77,000 complete e-books covering 16 key subject areas including: business and economics, computers and IT, literature and linguistics, history, political science, and more.
 These ebooks are also listed in the library catalog.

 A cross-searchable library containing the full text of over 750 books and at least 200 new and recently-published books are added each year.
 [Please note: There are several other modules to this resource; the Library subscribes only to modules listed above.]

 Topics include literature and criticism, history, the visual and performing arts, cultural studies, education, political science, gender studies, economics and many others.
 Books are available in PDF format, searchable and retrievable to the chapter level, with no restrictions on downloading or printing.

 Searches the full text of books and many journal runs on many subjects, including some from the University of California libraries.
 The full text of a book can be displayed only if the book is out of copyright (generally, published before 1923).